mvolkmann/blog/src/swift/Xcode.md

 | open developer documentation                        | cmd-shift-0           |
 | open library                                        | cmd-shift-l           |
 | toggle editor focus                                 | cmd-ctrl-shift-return |

+"Show Quick Actions" was added to the "Tools" menu in Xcode 15.
+It has perhaps the most important keyboard shortcut, cmd-shift-a.
+Pressing that opens a dialog that can run any menu command.
+Type part of the command to filter the list.
+For example, to run the "Clean Build Folder" command from the "Tools" menu, press cmd-shift-a, type "cle", and press return.

 When the editor area is split, toggle focusing on just the split that has focus by selecting View ...
 Editor ...
 Focus and